In 2020, investments dedicated to making the Group’s plants and networks increasingly efficient continued.

 At the same time, in 2020, an intervention plan was defined to increase the resilience of electricity grids against the extreme events related to climate change: flooding, falling tall trees and formation of sleeves of ice or snow.
 This plan This plan led to the single city of Milan the replacement of 10,000 joints.
 But the plan foresees many other actions for a total investment of 20 million euro.
 A2A has also launched the plan for commissioning the 2G smart metering system.
 The start of the massive installation activities started in the city of Brescia at the end of July with a total of over 43,000 new meters replaced.
 The replacement of approximately 1.1 million meters will be carried out over a period of 15 years (however, massive replacement will be concentrated in the first 5 years) for a cumulative investment of 197 million euro.

-GWe Electricity generation capacity
+GWe of electricity generation capacity

-GWt Thermal production capacity
+GWt of thermal production capacity

-Material treatment and recovery capacity of the Group
+million tonnes/year material treatment and recovery capacity

 In 2020 it has completed work on the new treatment plant in the Brescia municipality of San Paolo, capable of serving 6,000 equivalent inhabitants, which is fully prepared for the doubling of its capacity, since the civil works relating to the second line have also been completed.

 The Offlaga treatment plants were also completed, with a nominal capacity of 8,000 equivalent inhabitants, treated in two twin and interchangeable treatment lines, and the San Gervasio treatment plant (with a capacity of 1,200 equivalent inhabitants) was upgraded through the installation of a new modular treatment line with MBR technology.